marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 ---
-title: Install a Windows 10 development machine with docker and wsl 2
+title: Install a Windows 10 development machine with docker, WSL 2 and asdf
 cover:
 date: 2021-04-14
 tags: windows, wsl, wsl2, asdf, npm, yarn, vim, terminal
 ---

-# Install a Windows 10 developement machine with docker and wsl 2
+# Install a Windows 10 development machine with docker, WSL 2 and asdf

 Recently I had to switch from MacOS to Windows 10 for a client's project and setting up my machine resulted in being a complete challenge.
-Not because windows is not a good development environment, it really is good.
-It was because I had my [dotfiles](https://github.com/marioy47/dotfiles) so tuned up for Mac that when I tried to use them in Windows WSL they didn't worked.
+Not because windows is not a good development environment, believe me me, it really is good.
+It was because I had my [dotfiles](https://github.com/marioy47/dotfiles) so tuned up for Mac that when I tried to use them in Linux inside Windows WSL, they didn't worked.

-So I took this as an opportunity to fix some inconsistencies in my files and to make this blog post about the steps that I took to make it work.
+So I took this as an opportunity to fix some inconsistencies in my files, created a new development workflow, and to make this blog post about the steps that I took to make it work.

 ## TOC